Self-censorship

 Article 19 of the Universal Declaration of Human Rights guarantees freedom of speech from all forms of censorship.
 Article 19 explicitly states that "everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers."

 The practice of self-censorship, like that of censorship itself, has a long history.

-Reasons for self-expression
+Reasons for self-censorship

 Psychological

 People often communicate to affirm their identity and sense of belonging.
 People may express their opinions or withhold their opinions due to the fear of exclusion or unpopularity.
 Shared social norms and beliefs create a sense of belonging, but they can also create a suppression of expression in order to comply or belong.
 People may adjust their beliefs or opinions to go along with the majority attitude.
 There are different factors that contribute to self-censorship, such as gender, age, education, political interests, and media exposure.
 For some, the reason for their change in beliefs and opinions is rooted in fear of isolation and exclusion.
 For these people, the expression of their own beliefs is less important than the fear of negative reactions of others to the expression of those beliefs.